tmhn/serverlesspresso-workshop-docs/src/pages/docs/1b-building-workflow-waiting-for-order.md

 ---
-title: Building The Workflow - Part 2
+title: Waiting For The Order
 description: An overview of building the Step Functions workflow
 ---